ParedesGab/PP1/README.md

 - Ulrich Dirks is the author of the following images:

-  - The favicon and the navigation links bullet points:
+  - The favicon image and the Laxus navigation links bullet points:
       ![Laxus favicon and bullet points](assets/images/1-laxus.webp)

   - Home page Laxus hero image:

       ![Laxus hero image](assets/images/2-laxus-hero.webp)

-- Nicholas Altizer is the author of the following image:
-  - Home page first extraordinary image:
+- Nicholas Altizer is the author of the Home page first extraordinary image:
       ![Laxus extraordinary image nr1](assets/images/5-_Habitat-carrie-bow-cay_1_cropped.webp)

 - Nikolaus Leisch is the author of the following images:

-  - Home page second extraordinary image
+  - Home page second extraordinary image (image modified from the below original image)
-  (modified image from the original):
       ![Laxus extraordinary image nr2](assets/images/6-bacteria-SEM.webp)

   - The background image of the "extraordinary" and "What Laxus gives to Thiosymbion sections"